Why CFOs Are Switching Energy Retailers

 Finding every avenue for cost savings where possible

 When it comes to energy costs, CFOs know that there’s a variety of components to address when maximising cost savings for their business.
-One of them is ensuring that the business is on the right network tariff structures.
-Network tariffs are charged by the network providers who provide the poles and wires and are passed on by the energy retailers.
+One of them is ensuring that the business is on the right energy network tariff structures.
+Network tariffs are charged by the energy network providers who provide the poles and wires and are passed on by the energy retailers.

-Network charges can make up around 30% of a business’s energy bill, yet many people are unaware that they can change to more suitable tariffs which may substantially reduce the total energy bill, usually without any change in consumption.
+Network charges can make up around 30% of a business’s energy bill, yet many people are unaware that they can change to more suitable tariffs which may substantially reduce the total energy bill, usually without any change in energy consumption.

 Understanding network tariff structures is complex and most businesses don’t have the in-house expertise to understand and analyse their business’s energy data alongside the rules of tariff eligibility.
 CFOs are starting to look for energy retailers who offer the service of network tariff reviews as it means they don’t necessarily require the in-house expertise to do it and, in some cases, can uncover thousands of dollars in annual savings.

-Business needs change regularly, and contracts that set upper and lower usage thresholds with penalties for breaching them may be problematic.
-Energy retailers who offer load-flex tolerance, meaning no unexpected costs if your business usage changes (e.g. efficiency measures, installing solar panels, production changes) are also getting the attention of those in charge of managing business costs.
+Business needs change regularly, and contracts that set upper and lower energy usage thresholds with penalties for breaching them may be problematic.
+Energy retailers who offer load-flex tolerance, meaning no unexpected costs if your business energy usage changes (e.g. efficiency measures, installing solar panels, production changes) are also getting the attention of those in charge of managing business costs.

 To learn more about why CFOs are choosing to switch energy retailers, read the report “Valuing the ERM Power Customer Proposition”.